Muzammal-Naseer/NRP/README.md

    * Can you prepare similar defense for [unrestricted attack](https://arxiv.org/abs/1807.01216)?

 ## Citation
+If you find our work and pretrained purifiers useful.
 Please consider citing our work.
 ```
 @InProceedings{Naseer_2020_CVPR,
 author = {Naseer, Muzammal and Khan, Salman and Hayat, Munawar and Khan, Fahad Shahbaz and Porikli, Fatih},